- How do I contact you?

 It is important to feel as comfortable about your counsellor as possible.
 You should be satisfied that your counsellor is able to be there for you and listen.

 Hounslow Youth Counselling Service has carefully selected all the counsellors that work for us.
 All have had counselling training and follow our policies and procedures that are designed to give you a good service.
 All counsellors receive supervision and on-going training.

-HYCS is a member of the British Association for Counselling and Psychotherapy (BACP) and all counsellors with HYCS follow the BACP code of ethics.
+HYCS is an accredited member of the British Association for Counselling and Psychotherapy (BACP) and all counsellors with HYCS follow the BACP code of ethics.
 This is for your protection.

 Your counsellor will:

 • respect your opinions and beliefs even if they differ from their own

 • be honest and forthright with you

 • make you aware of your rights and responsibilities at the beginning of counselling